 Ocean engineering internship opportunities provide our students with hands-on work experience to prepare them for the career world.
 Some of the companies providing ocean engineering internship experiences are:

-Alongside research conducted during ocean engineering internship experiences, opportunities for research in local ecosystems are plentiful for Florida Tech students.
-Student field projects allow ocean engineering majors to design and create functioning projects for a variety of uses, all tested in real-world oceanic environments.
-Ocean engineers have access to laboratories for fluid mechanics, wave dynamics, underwater technology, corrosion and biofouling, instrumentation, materials and electronics.
+Opportunities for research in local ecosystems are plentiful for Florida Tech students.
+Student field projects allow ocean engineering majors to design and create functioning projects for a variety of applications, all tested in real-world environments.
+Past student research projects included:

 Students who graduate with a degree in ocean engineering are likely to find ocean engineering jobs such as designing structures and vehicles for marine environments, from aircraft carriers and submarines to sailboats and tankers.

 Ocean engineering jobs involve everything from preventing coastal erosion, to designing jetties and seawalls, to working as a naval architect.
 Success in the profession requires a strong background in engineering combined with in-depth experience in experimentation and hands-on design.

 Get Recruited Upon Graduation

 Employers seek out graduates with an ocean engineering degree from Florida Tech.
 Employers that have recruited our students for internships and careers include:

 - The National Oceanic and Atmospheric Administration (NOAA)

 - Rockwell Aviation

 - Northrop Grumman